 Longtime resident of Düsseldorf’s Salon des Amateurs and curator of the monthly Sentimental Flashback podcast on Radio Cómeme, her bizarre and alien selections wash over the dancefloor and get bodies moving.
 Lena’s non-committal approach to genre bestrides proto-techno, industrial boogie, left-field disco, rough house and non-Western traditional dance music.
 There is never a dull moment in a Lena Willikens set.
 When she spins, she likes to let herself go, in the name of dance and free thought.
 And the crowd goes along.

 Maoupa Mazzocchetti is a “French refugee in Bruxelles”.
-He manages to bring back to life the fascinating heritage of electro-industrial heroes such as Throbbing Gristle or Front 242 and turn it into a very contemporary form of scattered and anxious kind of EBM funk.
+He manages to bring back to life the fascinating heritage of electro-industrial heroes such as Throbbing Gristle or Front 242 and turn it into a very contemporary form of scattered and anxious EBM funk.

 Be prepared for a live set with thick quakes, paranoid tones and caustic drum machine welts.
 Call it what you will, Maoupa’s vicious industrial terror for when the dancefloor turns ugly gives sex-appeal to discomfort.
 And get carried away…